Skip to main content

 secretName: cloudflare-cert

-If you didn’t enable Gateway API support in Cert-manager, you can instead create this resource manually.
+If you didn’t enable Gateway API support in cert-manager, you can instead create this resource manually.

 The Certificate uses the cloudflare-issuer Issuer (lines 11–13) and creates a TLS-Secret with a name (line 17) corresponding to the one requested by the Gateway resource (line 19).